 “The world is a book, and those who do not travel read only a page.”
 (Saint Augustine)

 I have a home near Lake Balaton in Hungary and so travel extensively in Eastern Europe, interspersed with short breaks and longer tours in other parts of Europe and throughout the world.
-I also enjoy round the world trips and have completed two in the last five years.
+I also enjoy round the world trips and have completed three in the last ten years.

 Holiday Editor – Tony Taylor